gruns/furl/API.md

 Furl handles encoding automatically, and furl's philosophy on encoding is simple.

-Whole path, query, and fragment strings should be encoded as always.
+Whole path, query, and fragment strings should always be encoded.

 ```python
 >>> f = furl()